Table of Contents Hide

 Dubai Shopping Festival

 If you’re looking for the most astonishing, unbeatable deals as well as endless family fun, you want to be in Dubai over December and January.
 This is the time of the Dubai Shopping Festival, spread over a period of about 6 weeks.
 The motto of this out-and-about festival is ‘One World, One Family, One Festival’ and it’s a place to celebrate life and fun and the sheer pleasure of shopping.
+The 28th edition of Dubai Shopping Festival (DSF) is held from 15 December 2022 to 29 January 2023.

 Stores are packed with the most awesome goodies going at the most amazing discounts.
 Browse between the stores selling a variety of goods or indulge in the many food shops offering an assortment of delicious treats.